abhishtagatya/matexpr/README.md

 #### Lexical Analyzer (Scanner)

 The lexical analyzer is responsible for tokenizing the input string.
-The process of tokenization can be further found in [tokenize.go](compiler%2Flexical%2Ftokenize.go), where it utilizes [Regular Expression](https://pkg.go.dev/regexp) to identify lexemes of the input string.
-The regular expressions can be found in [const.go](compiler%2Fcommon%2Fconst.go).
+The process of tokenization can be further explored in [tokenize.go](compiler%2Flexical%2Ftokenize.go), where it utilizes [Regular Expression](https://pkg.go.dev/regexp) to identify lexemes of the input string.
+The regular expressions are in [const.go](compiler%2Fcommon%2Fconst.go).

 ```plain/txt
 Input  : "add(5, mul(10,32.3e+10))"
 Output : [{FUNCTION add} {SYM_OPP (} {NUMERIC 5} {SYM_COMMA ,} {FUNCTION add} {SYM_OPP (} {NUMERIC 10} {SYM_COMMA ,} {NUMERIC 32.3e+10} {SYM_CLP )} {SYM_CLP )}]
 ```

-During incorrect scanning, the program will raise a `LexicalError` signifying that there are unknown lexemes / character that doesnt fit any of the regular expressions.
+During incorrect scanning, the program will raise a `LexicalError` signifying that there are unknown lexemes/character that doesn't fit any of the regular expressions for this language.

 ```plain/txt
 Input  : "add(5,gcd(10, 5))"